 The STUN server MUST support the Binding method.
 It SHOULD NOT utilize the short-term or long-term credential mechanism.
 This is because the work involved in authenticating the request is more than the work in simply processing it.
 It SHOULD NOT utilize the ALTERNATE-SERVER mechanism for the same reason.
 It MUST support UDP and TCP.
 It MAY support STUN over TCP/TLS or STUN over UDP/DTLS; however, DTLS and TLS provide minimal security benefits in this basic mode of operation.
+It does not require a keep-alive mechanism because a TCP or TLS-over-TCP connection is closed after the end of the Binding transaction.
 It MAY utilize the FINGERPRINT mechanism but MUST NOT require it.
 Since the stand-alone server only runs STUN, FINGERPRINT provides no benefit.
 Requiring it would break compatibility with RFC 3489, and such compatibility is desirable in a stand-alone server.
 Stand-alone STUN servers SHOULD support backwards compatibility with [RFC3489] clients, as described in Section 11.

 It is RECOMMENDED that administrators of STUN servers provide DNS entries for those servers as described in Section 8.
-If both A and AAAA Resource Records are returned then the client can simultaneously send STUN Binding requests to the IPv4 and IPv6 addresses (as specified in [RFC6555]), as the Binding request is idempotent.
+If both A and AAAA Resource Records are returned then the client can simultaneously send STUN Binding requests to the IPv4 and IPv6 addresses (as specified in [RFC8305]), as the Binding request is idempotent.
 Note that the MAPPED-ADDRESS or XOR-MAPPED-ADDRESS attributes that are returned will not necessarily match the address family of the server address used.